SpaceXpanse/Whitepaper/README.md

 # Manifesto
 ### A set of intentions

-**Long story short**: We want to make a self-sustained virtual environment by using cutting-edge technologies, where everyone can work, play and communicate and which can be easily accessed from everywhere.
+**Long story short**: We want to make a self-sustained Space-related virtual environment by using cutting-edge technologies, where everyone can work, play and communicate and which can be easily accessed from everywhere.

 ## SpaceXpanse /SpeX/ Environment: